Art, Archaeology and Ancient World Library for disabled readers

 Accessibility

 The main entrance to the building is in St John Street.
 There are no steps.
-Readers with mobility issues can be given access from the outer lobby into the library itself through the swing gate exit to facilitate entry.
-You can also choose to remain on the Ground Floor for the duration of your visit and have a desk reserved for you — please contact desk staff (artlib-enquiries@bodleian.ox.ac.uk) in advance of your visit.
+Readers with mobility issues can be given access from the entrance lobby into the library itself through the swing gate exit to facilitate entry.
+You can also choose to remain on the ground floor for the duration of your visit and have a desk reserved for you — please contact library staff (artlib-enquiries@bodleian.ox.ac.uk) in advance of your visit.

 All floors, except for the Haverfield Room, are accessible by lift.
-If you require lift use in the event of an emergency, or would have other difficulties evacuating the building without assistance, please contact us to arrange a Personal Emergency Evacuation Plan (PEEP).
+If you are unable to use stairs unaided or would have other difficulties evacuating the building without assistance, please contact us to arrange a Personal Emergency Evacuation Plan (PEEP).

-Accessible toilets are located off the outer entrance lobby (Ground Floor) and on Floor 2 near the South Stairs.
+Accessible toilets are located off the entrance lobby (ground floor) and on floor 2 near the south stairs.

 A bell is rung 15 minutes before the library is due to close, and then twice at closing time.
 The volume of the bell is loud in all areas of the library.
 It is rung continuously in the event of an emergency evacuation.